afnanenayet/Enayet-Shell/docs/README.md

 - rm
 - sleep
 - tail

+The shell is also built with `git-flow` a program/git utility that helps a repo adhere to a sane branching model for features, releases, development and hotfixes.

 # Usage
 The shell will be built as an executable.
 To run the shell